← All Conditions

 The pathway is deliberately quick and clear, and built so that surgery is only ever reached after the alternatives and the trade-offs have been properly weighed:

 • Referral or self-referral — from a GP, a dermatologist, or directly.
-Appointments are usually available within 2 to 3 days.
+Appointments are usually available within 2 to 3 days, at London Bridge Hospital or The Lister Hospital Chelsea.

 • Consultation — confirming primary hyperhidrosis, excluding a secondary cause, reviewing what has already been tried, and an honest discussion of benefit versus compensatory sweating.